Tudor0404/easythread/docs/pages/evaluation.rst

 Conclusion
 **********

 Overall, I am very happy with the outcome of the project, given how niche machine embroidery is, and how little proven methods exist in the open-source community.
-I am happy with the
+I am happy with the website as well, it looks professional and the user interaction is filled with transitions to provide feedback to the user.
+However, I could have used a different platform to build the application on top of to improve performance, a drawback being the UI being more difficult to build.